-In other words, starting at half the dosage is sort of a neutral bet: You may not get much beneficial effect because the dose is too low, but you minimize the risk of side effects.
+In other words, think of starting at half the dosage as a neutral bet: You may not get much beneficial effect because the dose is too low, but you minimize the risk of side effects.

 If you observe few or no side effects, you might then want to consider increasing the dosage, especially if you’re not sure you are getting beneficial effects.
 You would continue to increase until you start noticing side effects, at which point you might want to back down some.
 (Ideally, the prescribing physician will be using rating scales and other methods to help you track progress and side effects.)

 Gina’s book already makes that recommendation about medications in general: to “start low and titrate slow.”
 (Titration is the process of gradually adjusting the dose of a medication until optimal results are reached).
 So you may well ask, what’s all this fuss about genotyping?